Ahsaas Channa

 Ahsaas Channa (born 5 August 1999) is an Indian actress who works in the Hindi film and TV industry.
-As a child actor, she worked in Vaastu Shastra, Kabhi Alvida Naa Kehna, My Friend Ganesha, Phoonk, among others, and as a teenager, she has been mostly active in television shows, such as Devon Ke Dev...Mahadev, Oye Jassie and MTV Fanaah.
+As a child actress, she worked in Vaastu Shastra, Kabhi Alvida Naa Kehna, My Friend Ganesha, Phoonk, among others, and as a teenager, She has also worked in famous TV serial Crime Patrol Satark. she has been mostly active in television shows, such as Devon Ke Dev...Mahadev, Oye Jassie and MTV Fanaah.

 Early life

-Channa was born into a Punjabi Sikh family in Mumbai, Maharashtra on 5 August 1999.
+Channa was born in Mumbai, Maharashtra on 5 August 1999 into a family hailing from Jalandhar, Punjab.
 Her father Iqbal Singh Channa is a Punjabi film producer while her mother Kulbir Kaur Badesron is a television actress.
+She has an elder sister, Mehak Channa.
+She completed her graduation in psychology from Mumbai University.

 Career

 Channa started her career at a very young age.
 She made her debut with the movie Vaastu Shastra where she played the role of Rohan, Sushmita Sen's son.
 She also played the role of Ashu in My Friend Ganesha and Arjun in Kabhi Alvida Naa Kehna.
+She played her first role as a girl in the horror film Phoonk in 2008.

-On television, she acted in Nikhil Sinha's Devon Ke Dev...Mahadev as Ashokasundari, lord Shiva and Parvati's daughter.
+On television, she acted in Nikhil Sinha's Devon Ke Dev...Mahadev as Ashokasundari.
 She also played the role of Dhara in MTV Fanaah, the mini TV series that aired on MTV India starting on 21 July 2014.
 She was seen in Disney Channel's show Oye Jassie and in the fourth season of Best of Luck Nikki.

-She has been part of various web shows, sketches etc. on popular digital platforms in India.